Syspeople/CodeNow/README.md

 * Work with multiple ServicNow record.
 * Automatically saves to your instance.
 * Automatically updates from your instance.
-* Intellisense for ServiceNow and angular API's
+* Intellisense for ServiceNow and Angular API's
 * Change update Set.

 # How to